Who We Are

 We are grateful for the ongoing partnership and collaboration with the Community Engagement and Partnership Coordinators (CEPCs) in Louisiana.

 Ronell Day, MA is a Community Engagement and Partnership Coordinator with the Department of Veterans Affairs.
-Prior to his appointment, he served as a Veteran Peer Champion for VISION.
+Prior to his appointment, he served as a Veteran Peer Champion for The Armory Project (formerly VISION).
 Ronell is a U.S. Navy veteran with 10 years of service including experience as Command Suicide Prevention Coordinator, sexual assault prevention, and victim advocacy.
 Originally from Southeast Louisiana, Ronell holds a master’s degree in human services counseling and is a proud father of 3 boys.

 Renard Dominique, Ed.D. has served as a Community Engagement and Partnership Coordinator with the Department of Veterans Affairs in New Orleans since 2022.
 A native New Orleanian, Renard is a 20-year Veteran of the U.S. Marine Corps.
 He holds degrees in Psychology (B.S.), Clinical Mental Health Counseling (M.A.), and Educational Leadership (Ed.D.).
 He previously served as the program manager for Bastion Community of Resilience in New Orleans.

-The Veteran-Informed Safety Intervention & Outreach Network (VISION) is a coalition of Veterans, community leaders, and experts in public health and research who created and tested TAP in their home state of Louisiana.
-VISION’s work focuses on building collaboration between firearms professionals and instructors, law enforcement, community leaders, healthcare professionals and others to develop and implement strategies to prevent firearm suicide by creating time and distance between a person in a suicidal crisis and a loaded firearm.
-VISION members championed TAP because they are united in promoting secure firearm storage messaging and practices to prevent firearm misuse, accident, theft, and suicide.
-VISION also seeks to connect firearm owners—including Veterans, service members, and their families—with resources and support during times of distress to prevent firearm suicide and to foster healing for those who have lost someone to firearm suicide.
+The Armory Project team (formerly known as VISION) is a coalition of Veterans, community leaders, and experts in public health and research who created and tested TAP in their home state of Louisiana.
+TAP’s work focuses on building collaboration between firearms professionals and instructors, law enforcement, community leaders, healthcare professionals and others to develop and implement strategies to prevent firearm suicide by creating time and distance between a person in a suicidal crisis and a loaded firearm.
+Members championed TAP because they are united in promoting secure firearm storage messaging and practices to prevent firearm misuse, accident, theft, and suicide.
+We also seek to connect firearm owners—including Veterans, service members, and their families—with resources and support during times of distress to prevent firearm suicide and to foster healing for those who have lost someone to firearm suicide.

 Principal Investigator, VA Research